-‘Manhunt 3’ Leak Exposed As Fake By GTA Online News
+‘Manhunt 3’ Leak Exposed As Fake By ‘GTA Online News’

 Where Rockstar Stands With Manhunt 3

 Fans of the Manhunt series want Rockstar to make a third installment.
-However, there are some that believe that the video game company has changed and may never pursue Manhunt 3 because of its current status in the gaming industry.
+However, there are some who believe that the video game company has changed and may never pursue Manhunt 3 because of its current status in the gaming industry.

 “2003 Rockstar is worth a fraction of what 2017 Rockstar is, and the need/desire to be edgy and cool and not give a [expletive] just doesn’t exist anymore.
 I still love them, but it’s simply not the same company that released Manhunt 1 (or even 2).
 I can’t imagine Rockstar will touch anything that’s a poor fit for multiplayer ever again,” commented u/kidalive25 in a thread on the r/Games subreddit.

-Rockstar is well-known for pushing the limit with its games like it has continued to do with its GTA series.
+Rockstar is well known for pushing the limit with its games like it has continued to do with its GTA series.
 According to Wired, Manhunt is still one of the most controversial horror games on the market to date.

-In a GameSpot forum Manhunt players talk about the game’s unique approach to violence and why it is controversial.
+In a GameSpot forum, Manhunt players talk about the game’s unique approach to violence and why it is controversial.
 Past Manhunt players commented that Rockstar took the violence in the game to the next level.
-Based on the comments about Manhunt‘s content, the brutally and psychological reasoning behind the violence differentiates the game with other horror games, like Scarface.
+Based on the comments about Manhunt’s content, the brutally and psychological reasoning behind the violence differentiates the game with other horror games.

 Rumor Patrol: Manhunt 3 Leaked by Online Retailer? https://t.co/QzWSVnhAtp